Skip to content

 • Significant legislative and policy changes have occurred to Queensland’s planning framework since the majority of regional plans were made.

-Public consultation provides opportunities for the community to have their say and provide their ideas on the future of their region.
 Stakeholder working groups are established to ensure there is an opportunity for regional stakeholders to contribute to and provide feedback on the relevant regional plan at key stages.
+These stakeholders include local government, infrastructure providers, industry and interest groups.

 ShapingSEQ 2023 is the first statutory regional plan to set these housing targets and provide a clear understanding of how many homes are required to meet demand.